Table Of Contents

 If you already use HashiCorp products like Terraform, Vault, and Consul, Nomad will be a natural fit.
 Nomad stands out for several reasons.
 First, it supports both on-premises and cloud deployments.

 Additionally, Nomad orchestrates both non-containerized and containerized workloads.
-This means you can use it as a Kubernetes supplement or alternative.
+This means you can use it as a supplement or alternative to Kubernetes.
 In either case, Nomad is a more flexible and simpler scheduler and orchestration tool than many competitors.

 Since it runs as a single binary, it also occupies little space.
 Yet it supports many more workloads beyond containers.
 For example, it supports Java, Windows, virtual machines, and Docker workloads.

 You can also download the open-source, self-managed Nomad binary and run it locally or within your environment.
-You can try Nomad Enterprise (free trial) if you need a large-scale implementation.
+You can try Nomad Enterprise (with a free trial) if you need a large-scale implementation.

 7. Rancher – Enterprise Kubernetes management tool

 Rancher is an open-source suite of cluster and container management tools that help deliver Kubernetes-as-a-Service.
-The solution enables you to achieve this whether you deploy in the cloud, on-premises (data center), or at the edge.
+The solution enables you to achieve this whether you deploy in the cloud, on-premises (in a data center), or at the edge.
 It is also ideal for orchestrating containers across clusters, hybrid clouds, and multi-clouds.

-Rancher takes on the security and operational challenges of managing many Kubernetes clusters.
+Rancher addresses the security and operational challenges of managing multiple Kubernetes clusters.
 Besides, it offers multiple integrated tools to help DevOps teams manage containerized workloads effectively.

 Rancher’s other unique feature is that it supports any CNCF-certified Kubernetes distributions.
 That includes Rancher Kubernetes Engine (RKE), EKS, GKE, AKS, and K3s.
-It further enhances Kubernetes by integrating widely used open-source tools like Fluentd, Prometheus, Istio, and Grafana.
-Should you decide to switch to a different vendor, Rancher provides a clean uninstall, unlike many other K8s distributions.
+It further enhances Kubernetes by integrating widely used open-source tools, such as Fluentd, Prometheus, Istio, and Grafana.
+Should you decide to switch to a different vendor, Rancher provides a clean uninstallation process, unlike many other Kubernetes distributions.

 8. Amazon Elastic Container Service (Amazon ECS) – Proprietary AWS container orchestration service

-Amazon ECS is an AWS container service that is fully managed.
+Amazon ECS is a fully managed AWS container service.
 It delivers a secure and highly scalable container orchestration service.
-ECS is a great option if you have sensitive, mission-critical workloads or have committed to using AWS products long-term.
+ECS is an excellent option if you have sensitive, mission-critical workloads or have committed to using AWS products in the long term.

 Both Fargate and EC2 instances can run these containers.
 Your DevOps team can quickly deploy and run Docker containers using AWS’ Elastic Container Service (EC2).
-Yet ECS integrates natively with Amazon Fargate, an AWS serverless computing engine, and many other AWS services.
+Yet, ECS integrates natively with Amazon Fargate, an AWS serverless computing engine, as well as many other AWS services.

 As a result, you don’t have to worry about server provisioning — only about specifying resource requirements.
 So, you can focus more on optimizing applications and less on managing infrastructure.

-Besides, Amazon EC2 comes with in-built cost optimization features like utilizing EC2 Spot instances and Fargate Spot tasks, which can reduce your running costs by up to 90%.
+Besides, Amazon EC2 comes with built-in cost optimization features like utilizing EC2 Spot instances and Fargate Spot tasks, which can reduce your running costs by up to 90%.

 While ECS helps start, run, and scale Docker containers, Amazon EKS provides a fully managed orchestration tool for Kubernetes clusters on AWS.
 You can use EKS on-premises or in the cloud.
 If you want to run EKS with your own tooling, the self-managed option will help you run it on bare metal servers, VMs, and Amazon EC2 instances.